pellejacobs/thesis/presentations/final-presentation.md

 ### Problems:

-1. Denial of service (DoS) attack: malicious agent keeps store large amounts of data without paying for first proof of storage
+1. Denial of service (DoS) attack: malicious renter stores large amounts of data without paying for first proof of storage

 2. Sybil attack:
   - malicious agent pretends to be multiple different hosts